Prison population set to hit 100,000 a year later than projected – figures

 In October, the rise of accidental prisoner releases became a focus after Hadush Kebatu, the now-deported migrant at the heart of protests in Epping, Essex, was freed in error, prompting a police manhunt.

-Last month, Justice Secretary David Lammy admitted there was a “mountain to climb” to tackle the crisis in the prisons system after another high-profile search for two more prisoners released by mistake within two weeks of the blunder.
+Last month, Mr Lammy admitted there was a “mountain to climb” to tackle the crisis in the prisons system after another high-profile search for two more prisoners released by mistake within two weeks of the blunder.

 MoJ data shows 91 accidental releases took place between April 1 and October 31 this year, and on Tuesday Mr Lammy revealed 12 more prisoners have been freed by mistake in the last month and two are still at large.